giuliocerruto/MC-uncertainty-embedding/README.md

 )
 ```

-Overrides the `tf.keras.Model` [fit()](https://github.com/tensorflow/tensorflow/blob/a4dfb8d1a71385bd6d122e4f27f86dcebb96712d/tensorflow/python/keras/engine/training.py#L877-L1238)  method.
+Overrides the `tf.keras.Model` [fit(https://github.com/tensorflow/tensorflow/blob/a4dfb8d1a71385bd6d122e4f27f86dcebb96712d/tensorflow/python/keras/engine/training.py#L877-L1238)  method.
 Trains the model for a fixed number of epochs (iterations on a dataset).
-If the model uses the `SampleWeitghtScheduler` (i.e. If  the `uncertainty_function` of the model is dependent on 2 parameters), this method adds the `SampleWeitghtScheduler` to the callbacks list of the model.
+If the model uses the `SampleWeitghtScheduler` (i.e. if  the `uncertainty_function` of the model is dependent on 2 parameters), this method adds the `SampleWeitghtScheduler` to the callbacks list of the model.

 | **Args**                  |                                                              |
 | ------------------------- | ------------------------------------------------------------ |